 Providing indoor air quality to meet the safety of the occupants is a daunting task—at best.

-Ventilation –that is—supplying both outside air and re-circulated are at a rate that the majority of occupants of an office, meeting room, restaurant, school or sports arena or any other commercial space, would find safe and comfortable has been undertaken by such professional groups as ASHRAE (American Society of Heating, Refrigeration and Air Conditioning Engineers) and regularly they publish updated standards on the subject.
+Ventilation to supply both outside air and re-circulated air at a rate that the majority of occupants of an office, meeting room, restaurant, school, sports arena, or any other commercial space, would find safe and comfortable has been undertaken by professional groups such as ASHRAE (American Society of Heating, Refrigeration and Air Conditioning Engineers) and they regularly publish updated standards on the subject.

 Air change rates for various types of buildings and occupancy can be found in the 2015 ASHRAE Handbook, “HVAC Applications.”
-This document provides guidance on the amount of air movement—both outside air and re-circulated air—that is intended to achieve good—and safe—air quality for the occupants.
+This document provides guidance on the amount of air movement for both outside air and re-circulated air—that is intended to achieve good—and safe—air quality for the occupants.

-Another ASHRAE publication that addresses the need for the amount of outside air for achieving reasonable air quality is: ASHRAE Standard 62.1-2016 titled, “Ventilation for Acceptable Indoor Air Quality.”
+Another ASHRAE publication that addresses the need for a certain amount of outside air to achieve reasonable air quality is: ASHRAE Standard 62.1-2016 titled, “Ventilation for Acceptable Indoor Air Quality.”
 This document provides information on the amount of recommended outside air per person and air volume rates per unit area of floor space.

 ASHRAE Guidance for COVID-19